-Procedure for Resolving Civil Rights Offenses Unrelated to Actual or Perceived Sex, Gender, Gender Identity, Sexual Orientation, and/or Gender Expression
+Procedure for Resolving Other Civil Rights Offenses Unrelated to Sex or Gender

-The procedure set forth below applies to the resolution of alleged "other civil rights offenses" as defined in this policy when the alleged offense is unrelated to actual or perceived sex, gender, gender identity, sexual orientation, and/or gender expression.
+The procedure set forth below applies to the resolution of alleged "other civil rights offenses" as defined in this policy when the alleged offense is unrelated to sex or gender and the Sexual Misconduct Policy does not apply.

-Complaints of other civil rights offenses involving student Respondents will be referred for resolution in accordance with procedures set forth in the Student Code of Conduct.
-Complaints of other civil rights procedures set forth in this subsection.
+Complaints of other civil rights offenses unrelated to sex or gender involving student Respondents will be resolved in accordance with procedures set forth in the Student Code of Conduct.
+Complaints of other civil rights offenses unrelated to sex or gender involving faculty, staff, or administrator Respondents will be esolved pursuant to the procedures set forth in this subsection.

-All complaints of other civil rights offenses made against faculty- Respondents will be forwarded to the Associate Dean for Academic Affairs; complaints against employee-Respondents will be forwarded to the Vice President for Human Resources and/or the Director of Employee Relations (the "Designated Human Resources Official").
+All complaints of other civil rights offenses unrelated to sex or gender made against faculty-Respondents will be forwarded to the Associate Dean for Academic Affairs; complaints against employee-Respondents will be forwarded to the Vice President for Human Resources and/or the Director of Employee Relations (the "Designated Human Resources Official").
 The Designated Human Resources Official or designee will review the complaint and determine whether the conduct as alleged amounts to a violation of this policy and will contact the Complainant to inform the Complainant of this determination no more than three (3) business days after receiving the complaint.